IPsec Fault Tolerance

 Several types of failover systems are available, such as active/passive, active/active, and cluster-based.
 Each type has its advantages and disadvantages, and the type of system used should be determined based on the system’s specific requirements.

-In this lab, we will address Active / Standby ASA configuration.
-We know that the ASA supports active/standby failover which means one ASA becomes the active device, it handles everything while the backup ASA is the standby device.
-There needs to be a failure event for something to happen.
+In this lab, we will address the Active / Standby ASA configuration.
+We know that the ASA supports active/standby failover, which means one ASA becomes the active device and handles everything while the backup ASA is the standby device.
+For something to happen, there needs to be a failure event

 In our example, ASA1 is ( was ) the primary, and ASA2 is the standby.
 I disconnected the switch links connected to Gi0//0 on ASA1, triggering the failover event.
-Notice that in the screenshot, we have the protocol SCPS exchanged between the two ASA nodes.
+The screenshot shows the SCPS protocol exchanged between the two ASA nodes.
 The hello packets are exchanged between active and standby to detect failures using messages sent using IP protocol 105.
 IP protocol 105 refers to SCPS (Space Communications Protocol Standards).”

 The failover mechanism is stateful, meaning the active ASA sends all stateful connection information to the standby ASA.
 This includes TCP/UDP states, NAT translation tables, ARP tables, and VPN information.